emilyane/safeSpace/README.md

 Functions that work:

-The Registration controller works in connection with the database.
+The Security and Registration controllers work in connection with the Data Fixtures and properly save in the database.
-The Login controller
+The Activity and Accomodation controllers need to be built.

-Controllers to complete:
+The template is not properly connecting and I have tried to solve this issue alone and with other classmates and cannot find the solution.
+I have searched in the permissions and settings of Symfony, Composer and Zend and cannot find the problem.

-Login
+I have had issues with Xdebug and Composer that slowed down my work and caused me to restart my project twice.